Senior Divorce as a Medicaid Planning Strategy

 Wanda heard that divorce might solve this dilemma.
 The couple’s assets would get separated in the divorce proceedings and, after that, only the property designated as Harry’s would be applied to the cost of his care.
 He would spend that down, Medicaid would then step in, and Wanda’s share would remain her own.

 But Wanda didn’t like the idea of a divorce that would be only “on paper,” because she had no intention of deserting Harry in his time of need.
 Harry’s children weren’t happy, either.
-And if the divorce was going to work as intended, the couple should probably consult not just one but three professionals – an elder law attorney, a financial planner, and a divorce lawyer.
+And if the divorce was going to work as intended, the couple should probably consult not just one but three professionals – an elder law attorneys, a financial planner, and a divorce lawyer.

 But this plan would involve expense, possible family unrest, and uncertainty as to whether a court would approve the plan.
 The divorce strategy comes with significant downsides.